Côte-d'Or is a department situated in the Northeastern region of France, within the

 Other crops grown in the department include cereal grains and potatoes.
 Cattle (

 Charolais) and sheep are also raised, and Dijon mustard is famous in the region.
-The Châtillonais district, which is densely wooded, is situated west of Plateau de Langres towards Champagne.
+The Châtillonais district, which is densely wooded, is situated west of the Plateau de Langres towards Champagne.
 To the southeast of the plateau and escarpment, the department lies in the broad, flat-bottomed valley of the middle course of the Saône.
 The scenic landscapes, rich history, and exquisite wines make Côte-d'Or a must-visit destination for anyone who loves culture and nature.

 Dijon: A Culinary and Cultural Hub

-Charming of Beaune
+Charming and Historic Beaune

 Beaune is celebrated for its historical significance and exceptional wines.
 The town is famous for its annual wine auction at the Hospices de Beaune, a medieval hospital turned museum.
 Beaune's cobbled streets are lined with preserved buildings, including the Romanesque

-Key Information about Côte-d'Or
+Key Information about the Côte-d'Or (21)

 - Main City/Prefecture: Dijon